ChinomnsoC/Book-A-Room/README.md

-# Book A Room
+# Book A Room (work in progress)

 An accommodation booking website for fixed meetings throughout the year.
 The aim is to make it a user-friendly site that can take up a high surge in server load about 3-4 times a year.

+## Prerequisites
+- Python 3.10 at the least
+-

 ## Set Up Book A Room

 Clone the repository to a local device by running: `git clone https://github.com/ChinomnsoC/book-a-room.git` in a preferred directory.

-To setup the whole project, at the root directory, run:
+To set up the whole project, at the root directory, run:

 ### `make start`